research-ag/hpl-io/README.md

 #### Correspondence to aggregator states

-If the aggregator returns `processed` or `dropped` then it has exactly the same meaning as if the ledger returned it.
+If the aggregator returns `processed` or `dropped` then this has exactly the same meaning as if the ledger returned it.
 The two canisters may just become aware of the states at different points in time.
 That is why we use the same name for states even though they come from different canisters.

 However, `awaited` and `pending` are not the same.
+In a sense `awaited` is a wider class than `pending`.
-First, the ledger returns `awaited` for gids that are `queued` at the aggregator.
+The ledger returns `awaited` not only for gids that are `queued` at the aggregator.
-Second, the ledger returns `awaited` for gids that have not yet been issued by the aggregator and that may or may not be issued in the future.
+It returns `awaited` also for gids that have not yet been issued by the aggregator and that may or may not be issued in the future.
 That is why we do not use the name "pending" for a state at the ledger.

 #### Transition diagram